azat-co/practicalnode/chapter7/chapter7.md

 })
 ```

-The next few lines is where we create models and then bang!
-We can pull posts data with a single query, not two like we would have done without referencing and without `populate()`.
+The next few lines are where we create models, and then bang!
+We can pull posts data with a single query, not two as we would have done without referencing and without `populate()`.
 Here's how to construct the query and then call `exec()` to run it:

 ```js
 const Post  = mongoose.model('Post', postSchema)